aclark4life/setup-linux/README.md

 ## Everything Else

 Just a few more steps!
-Hang in there.
+Not really but hang in there.

 ### Firefox